c-hudson/muddler/README.md

 ![Screenshot](screenshot.jpg)
-This screenshot is showing the two interfaces to muddler.
-In the background is muddler running in a terminal window.
-The foreground window is firefox connected to the same muddler session via websockets.
+This screenshot shows the two interfaces of muddler.
+In the foreground is muddler running in a terminal window.
+The background window is firefox connected to the same muddler session via websockets.
 Both are interactive and can show the same or different worlds.

 # muddler